imahiro-t/testrail-jira-extension/docs/privacy.md

 ## 1. Introduction

 [erin] ("Company", "we", "us", or "our") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the [TestRail JIRA extension] ("Extension").
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the [TestRail Extension for Jira] ("Extension").
 By using the Extension, you agree to the terms of this Privacy Policy.

 ## 2. Information We Collect